The major in psychology requires a minimum of 40 credits. There are 8 psychology required courses (see below) and 5

 Graduating with a major in psychology requires at least a 2.5 grade-point average in the major and no more than two grades lower than a C in those psychology courses taken at Rutgers and presented to satisfy the major.
 Students may petition the department to request an exception to these requirements if they feel it is warranted.

 During the third and fourth years, students may take 50:830:494 and 50:830:495-Research in Psychology or 50:830:493-Individual Supervision of Field Work in Psychology.
 For these courses students may earn from one to three credits, depending upon the arrangement with the supervising faculty member.
 These courses may be repeated for up to 9 credits each, but no more than 9 credits from either or both may be used for psychology electives.
 Students with more than 9 credits in the two courses may use the balance for general electives.

 Major requirements in psychology can be completed through either daytime or evening attendance.
 You may download the psychology requirements (.pdf).
 For additional information on Rutgers requirements, visit the Office of Academic Advising.

 Students who wish to minor in psychology must fulfill the following general requirements: at least 18 credits in psychology courses, including six credits or more at or above the 300 level.
-Students must have at least a C (2.5) grade-point average for courses applied to the psychology minor; no more than one grade may be lower than a C. To declare a minor in Psychology, go to the Registrar’s Student Self Service page and click the “Declare or Change your Major/Minor” under “Online Forms.”
+Students must have at least a C (2.5) grade-point average for courses applied to the psychology minor; no more than one grade may be lower than a C. To declare a minor in Psychology, contact the Office of the Registrar.

 For details regarding admission to the Teacher Preparation Program and its requirements, students should consult both their department adviser and the Teacher Preparation Program.